Start here: who the course is for and what students take home

 - Visible result: A title screen with the student's original hero standing in their own world.

-Goal for the week: Turn a still character into a game hero that responds to the keyboard and moves with animation.
+Goal for the session: Turn a still character into a game hero that responds to the keyboard, moves with animation, and jumps in a way the student can explain.

-- Visible result: A satisfying jump with a tuning process the student can explain.
+- Visible result: An animated hero that walks, runs and jumps, with a tuning process the student can explain.

-Week 4: Build the first complete level
+Session 3: Build the first complete level

 - What students do: Plan a tilemap; arrange ground, platforms, gaps, pipes and decoration; test jump distances; revise routes that are too difficult, unclear or repetitive.